 • Maximum of 1,500 square feet

 • Sustainable landscape required

 • Minimum plant coverage

 • No bare soil allowed

 Homeowners must remove turf from their front lawns first.
 If the front lawn turf has already been eliminated, then the homeowner can do the side and backyard.
 Online landscaping classes for the public can be found at www.bewaterwise.com.

 A separate turf removal rebate program is available for commercial customers.
 MWD will also offer classes to landscape professionals to become certified water-efficient landscapers.

 Customers of all three water agencies serving the City of Thousand Oaks are eligible to participate in the MWD rebate programs.
-If you are interested in the program, you should prepare your landscape plans in advance of the July 1 opening for applications so that you are ready to submit.
+If you are interested in the program, you should prepare your landscape plans in advance of submitting your application.
 When the funds run out, the program will close until next year.
 Additional information about the turf rebate is available at www.bewaterwise.com.

 Click here for tips on sustainable landscaping visit this page which has California friendly gardening materials and how-to videos.

 Click here for the City's Landscaping page for more tips and resources.